 How will my application be judged?

-• Scholar applications will be judged by the Game Audio Network Guild Advisory board, Board of Directors and Officers.
+• Scholar applications will be judged by members that include the Game Audio Network Guild Advisory board, Board of Directors and Officers.

 • We are looking for professionalism, commitment, scholarship and service.
 Please consider the application as you would any academic application.
 Use formal language, proof-read and check your spelling and grammar and ensure your ideas are clearly communicated.